curl/everything-curl/cmdline-versions.md

 The developers of curl are working hard to not change existing behavior though.
-Command lines written to use curl in 1998, 2003 or 2010 should all be possible to run unmodified even in 2015.
+Command lines written to use curl in 1998, 2003 or 2010 should all be possible to run unmodified even today.